 - Pupusa has been named the best street food in New York by the Guardian.

-How to celebrate
+How to take part

-When is National Pupusa Day celebrated in 2022?
+When is National Pupusa Day celebrated in 2023?

 National Pupusa Day is observed on the second Sunday of November each year.